 Now, we are ready to write the code.
 Example code can be found in Files -> Example -> Adafruit ADXL345 -> sensortest

-1. First, include all the required libraries header files to support the functionality of the sensor.
-Here we are also using wire library for I2C communication.
+1. First, include all the required library header files to support the functionality of the sensor.
+Here we are also using a wire library for I2C communication.

 Adafruit_ADXL345_Unified accel = Adafruit_ADXL345_Unified();

-3. In void setup() function, initialize serial communication to print data on a serial monitor using Serial.begin() function.
+3. In the void setup() function, initialise serial communication to print data on a serial monitor using the Serial.begin() function.
 Now, check whether the valid ADXL sensor is connected or not.
-We will check the result returned by accel.begin() function if it returns false then print a message that no valid sensor found.
+We will check the result returned by accel.begin() function if it returns false, then print a message that no valid sensor was found.

 Complete code with a Demonstration video is given at the end of this article.